 Art Booths & Children's Activities

-Art lovers can peruse arts and crafts at more than 200 booths.
+Art lovers can peruse arts and crafts at more than 150 booths.
 From paintings and pottery to jewelry, you’ll discover fine art and unique crafts from local creators.
 It’s a great place to score a gift for that hard-to-buy-for person in your life or treat yourself to something special.
-Kids can participate in a myriad of activities in the Children's Activity Village, including face-painting, rock climbing, inflatables, and much more.
+Kids can participate in a myriad of activities in the Children's Activity Village, including face-painting, a bubble truck, airbrush tattoos, and much more.

 Sand Sculpture Contest